Program: Education Policy and Analysis

 HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
-The faculty co-chairs for Education Policy and Analysis are below.
 View our faculty directory for a full list of HGSE faculty.

 The EPA Program prepares you for a variety of career pathways, including: